 Check local media for updates on the situation and traffic advisories.

 Crime: Violent crime is rare in Germany, but can occur, especially in larger cities or high-risk areas such as on large metropolitan subway systems and in train stations, primarily during late night or early morning hours.
 Most incidents of street crime involve the theft of unattended items and pick-pocketing.
 Theft and pick-pocketing primarily take place at train stations, on public transportation, at tourist attractions, and at large public events.
 Pay close attention to your valuables at all times.

 U.S. citizens should exercise caution when congregating in known expatriate hangouts.

 Hooligans, most often drunken “skinheads,” have harassed and attacked perceived foreigners or members of rival groups.
 Seemingly racially-motivated assaults (because of a “foreign” appearance) against U.S. citizens have occurred.
-This could be further exacerbated by the arrival of more than one million refugees to Germany since 2015.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 They are illegal to bring back into the United States, and you could also be breaking local law.